 2. Store the Grapes in the Back of the Fridge

 The idea of storing grapes on the refrigerator door is a mistake that you must avoid making.
-The temperature inside the door is more than compared to other areas within the fridge.
+The temperature inside the door is higher compared to other areas within the fridge.

 The drawer of the crisper is the ideal spot for keeping grapes.
 But, it's usually packed with other vegetables and fruits.
-Finding out where you can keep your grapes is crucial.
+Finding out the best place to keep your grapes is crucial.

 3. Storage of Grapes Apart from Strong-Smelling Products